"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 For many years, there were far more releases of pre-Experience recordings than the regular Hendrix material on the market!
 Practically all of the releases pictured Jimi at the height of his fame with no indication of the source of the recordings, creating confusion about his musical heritage.A brief history of the early years

-The main sources of these confusing albums were mainly the sessions dating from the time when Jimi worked with various R&B artists, some famous, some obscur.
-Other albums published through the years even featured recordings which don't even have Jimi on them, but an imitator (overdubbed after he had found fame)!
+The main sources of these confusing albums were mainly the sessions dating from the time when he worked with various R&B artists, some famous, some obscur.
+Other albums published through the years even featured recordings which don't even have Hendrix on them, but an imitator (overdubbed after he had found fame)!
+See the list of FAKE tracks near the bottom of the page.
 So this important period in Jimi's evolution as a professional musician merits close attention.

 As a youngster in his hometown of Seattle, Jimmy joined local groups such as The Velvetones, The Rocking Kings, Luther Rabb & The Stags and The Tom Cats.
 In 1962, after getting out of the 101st Airborne, he settled in Nashville and formed The King Casuals with Billy Cox (who he had met in the army).
 Then he met the singer/impressario/MC Gorgeous George who found him a number of professional engagements.
 Through 1962/63, Jimmy toured with anyone he could (often joined by Billy Cox), landing jobs with Bobby Taylor & The Vancouvers, Tommy Tucker and the great Slim Harpo.